This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 You will find this traditional sabudana khichdi served in many restaurants along with curd on the side or with peanut & coconut chutney.

 Along with Maharashtra, this khichdi is popular in other states such as Karnataka, Gujrat, Madhya Pradesh to name a few.

 Extremely simple to make, this khichdi is super flavourful and has a nice crunchy & nutty bite in every morsel.
-Made using very less spices, this sabudana khichdi is favourite among kids too!
+Made using very few spices, this sabudana khichdi is a favourite among kids too!

-To make non sticky khichdi, the soaked sabudana should have a perfect texture , it shouldn’t be hard nor too soft or sticky.
-Soaking of sabudana in a correct manner is the key to make this recipe perfect.
+To make non-sticky khichdi, the soaked sabudana should have a perfect texture, it shouldn’t be hard nor too soft or sticky.
+Soaking sabudana in a correct manner is the key to making this recipe perfect.

 To the washed sabudana, add water, the level of the water should be 1 inch above sabudana.
 Let sabudana soak in this water for 30 minutes.

-Let’s see how to make this delicious Authentic Maharashtrian Style Sabudadnyachi Khichdi with simple basic ingredients in your home kitchen.
+Let’s see how to make Authentic Maharashtrian Style Sabudadnyachi Khichdi with simple basic ingredients in your home kitchen.

 Serves: 2 Persons